Knowledge is power

 - Plan to attend an informative Peer Connections workshop

-- Follow our communiqué blog, news feed and events listings
+- Follow our Voices Blog, news feed and events listings

-- Read the latest issue of Outspoken! magazine
+- Read the latest issue of Community magazine and other publications

 - Ask a question from anywhere in Ontario using the Ask Us!
 Form on the side tab of this page or email email@example.com or call 416-422-5644, ext.
 213. We’ll respond as soon as possible and always within two business days.